Four-die forging device: From Two Dies to Four

 The second half of the 19th century was marked with the appearance of hydraulic forging presses that started to replace hammers at forging works.
 Forging in forging presses is carried out by two dies of which one makes reciprocal movements and the other one remains stationary.
 This is the reason for relatively low productivity and high labour intensity of conventional forging in presses.
 The forging of low-ductility and hard-to-deform steels and alloys by two dies using conventional forging methods is very difficult and sometimes is practically impossible because of high tensile stresses in deformation zone leading to various forging defects and high percentage of rejected products.

 In the 1970s the mechanical radial forging machines (RFM) started to be used for the large-scale production of long-axis forgings where a work piece is reduced in radial directions simultaneously by several pairs of dies.
 The process of radial forging in mechanical RFM features high productivity of forging.
 However small single reductions of a work piece restricted by the design of these machines lead to localization of strains mainly in surface zones of the work piece while metal in the core zone remains unworked.
 In 80-90s hydro-mechanical and hydraulic radial forging machines appeared that do not have the disadvantages inherent to mechanical RFM.
 Nevertheless, radial forging machines are very specific and very expensive equipment in comparison with multipurpose forging presses.
 The application of such machines at enterprises with a wide range of forgings manufactured is economically disadvantageous and inexpedient.

 The problem of manufacturing long-axis forgings by radial forging method in open-die hydraulic forging presses can be solved with use of multi-die forging devices.
 First such devices different in design and principle of operation appeared in the 1980s.
-At present, the most widespread and famous is the four-die forging device of the above described design engineered by Ukrainian and Russian scientists.
+At present, the most widespread and famous is the four-die forging device of the above described design engineered by Ukrainian scientists.
 The four-die forging devices have no analogues in the world now.
-They are successfully used at works in Russia, Ukraine, Spain, China and Germany.
+They are successfully used at works in Ukraine, Spain, China, Russia, Germany, Italy, Japan, Brasil, Korea, India and Turkey.